Salvation Army to host Feeding America Mobile Food Pantry in Menominee

-MENOMINEE, Wis.
+MENOMINEE, Mich.
 (WFRV) – The Salvation Army is planning to host a Feeding America Mobile Food Pantry this September.

 According to a release, the pantry is scheduled to be held on Sept.
 15 at 10:00 a.m. in the old Kmart parking and M&M plaza (1307 8th Ave), Menominee.